 As you can see from the example above, drawing a PERT chart might not be as easy as it seems.
 However, it doesn’t have to be as difficult as it first makes out.
 Firstly, you’re going to want to choose the start and end date of your project.
 This means you’ll have the boundaries of your PERT chart.

-One of the easiest ways to create a PERT chart, especially if you’re starting out, is using Creately.
 Then, you want to start by listing out all the tasks that are going to happen within that project.

 For example, let’s say you created a PERT chart for the content marketing strategy for the release of a new project.
 Some of the jobs may include;